Kubectl Create Namespace: How to Create a Custom Namespace?

 In this blog post, we learned what Namespaces are, why they are useful, and how to create one using the "kubectl create namespace" command.
 We also learned how to deploy Kubernetes resources inside a custom Namespace and how to delete a custom Namespace.

-Whether you're working with a small-scale or large-scale Kubernetes cluster, Namespaces are a key feature that can help you better organize your cluster and manage your resources.
+Whether you're working with a small-scale or large-scale Kubernetes cluster, Namespaces is a key feature that can help you better organize your cluster and manage your resources.